junyjeon/Kakaotalk_Chatbot_KMA/README.md

 ## 📍Overview

-The kma_api project is a set of functions for PHP which allows developers to incorporate functionality from the Korean Meteorological Administration (KMA) API into their web services and applications.
+The Kakaotalk_Chatbot_KMA project is a set of functions for PHP which allows developers to incorporate functionality from the Korean Meteorological Administration (KMA) API into their web services and applications.
 This

 ## 🔮 Feautres